mosaic-3d

 3D scanners and cameras share many similar characteristics; such as cone-like field of view (FOV) and image capture of only those surfaces which are visible and not obscured.

-Where they differ, is the type of data that is collected.
+Where they differ, is the type of data.
 A 3D scanner collects data regarding the distance of surfaces within the FOV, while a camera collects data regarding the color of surfaces within the FOV.

 What is the purpose of a 3D scan or a 3D scanner?

 The main purpose of conducting a 3D scan is to create a 3D model, with the end results being a virtual 3D model or a physical 3D model.
-The 3D model is initially defined by a point cloud, which is a set of data points in space, representing the object or the environment as a 3D image.
-It is also possible for color data to be gathered at each point, thereby allowing the color of the surfaces involved to be determined.
-After a sparse point cloud is generated, it is possible to create either a dense point cloud with or without color, or a textured mesh (of triangles or quads) which is essentially a “solid” model.
-These days, the mesh is generated via a depth map, without the intermediate step of generating a dense point cloud.
+The 3D model is initially defined by a point cloud, which is a set of data points in space, that represent the object or the environment as a 3D image.
+It is also possible to gather color data at each point, thereby determining the color of the surfaces.
+After generating a sparse point cloud, it is possible to create either a dense point cloud with or without color, or a textured mesh (of triangles or quads) which is essentially a “solid” model.
+You can generate the mesh via a depth map, without the intermediate step of generating a dense point cloud.

 It usually takes multiple scans or multiple photos, from multiple angles to produce a complete model of an object.
 All of the images are then melded together in a process called image alignment or image registration.
 This whole process from the single range map to the final model is called the 3D scanning pipeline.